antar-ghuman/RRT_Path_Planning/README.md

 **Dependencies**
 The project relies on the following Python libraries:

-OpenCV (cv2): For image processing and visualization.
+OpenCV (cv2): For image processing and visualization

-NumPy: For numerical operations.
+NumPy: For numerical operations

 Python version > 3.8

 matplotlib

 **How to Use**
 To use this project, follow the steps below: